NYPD/githeader-contain/README.md

 ## Keep in mind
 This CSS extension can break at anytime GitHub decided to change the markup, perhaps they are gonna do a big site re-work.

 ### Before:
 ![after](./extension_resources/google/before.png)
 ### After:
 ![after](./extension_resources/google/after.png)

+## Update 2018-1-17
+Github now has switched their dashboard layout to full-width so this extension will not work on the dashboard anymore